 Improved storefront API which gives greater flexibility to headless builds

-New Hydrogen developer toolkit allows tap into the power of React and can be deployed in just a few clicks.
+New Hydrogen developer toolkit with the power of React and can be deployed in just a few clicks.

 Shopify adds Checkout Extensions